HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/model_89.md

 ## Countering
 - Strafe back and forth to make the Model 89 user miss.
 The slow rate of fire makes it harder to aim.
 - Hide behind indestructible cover such as [Oil Tanks](/obstacles/oil_tank) or [Sandbags](/obstacles/sandbags).
-The .50 Cal ammo that the Model 89 uses is very rare, so you may be able to make your opponent run out of it by wasting it.
+The .50 Cal ammo that the Model 89 uses is rare, so you may be able to make your opponent run out of it by wasting it.

 # Obtaining
 The Model 89 is only found in Gold Airdrops and [Flint Stones](/obstacles/flint_stone).

 # Trivia
 - The Model 89 in-game is an 18" carbine with a standard walnut stock and a matte stainless steel finish.
-- The Model 89 is one of the two weapons which use 12.7mm ammunition.
-The other weapon which uses 12.7mm rounds is the [M95 Barrett](/weapons/guns/barrett).
+- The Model 89 is one of the three weapons which use .50 Cal ammunition.
+The other weapons which use .50 Cal rounds are the [RSh-12](/weapons/guns/rsh12) and [DEagle](/weapons/guns/deagle).

 ## History
 - [v0.19.0](https://github.com/HasangerGames/suroi/releases/tag/v0.19.0)
-  - Changed ammunition type from .50 Cal from 12.7mm
+  - Changed ammunition type to .50 Cal from 12.7mm
 - [v0.16.0](https://github.com/HasangerGames/suroi/releases/tag/v0.16.0)
   - Added.